Child Protection Policy

 In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.

-DSL is Wendy Bolton and the deputy DSL are Odele Davies and Edd Harrison.
-There is a nominated governor, Tracy Rich, who will receive reports of allegations against the headteacher and act on the behalf of the governing body
+DSL is Odele Davies and the deputy DSLs are Edd Harrison and Karen Lunnon.
+There is a nominated safeguarding governor, Becky Whipp, who will oversee safeguarding .
+The Chair of Governors, Sue Lewis, will receive reports of allegations against the headteacher and act on the behalf of the governing body

 As an employer we comply with the “Disqualification under the childcare act 2006” guidance issued in February 2015

 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided every year with separate training to all new staff on appointment.
-The DSL will attend annual training to enable them to fulfil their role.
+Training is provided as required with a briefing every year.
+Separate training is provided to all new staff on appointment.
+The DSL will attend training to enable them to fulfil their role.

 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.